sil-org/terraform-aws-idp/terraform/010-cluster/README.md

-# 010-cluster - Cluster setup
+# Terraform module for IdP Cluster

-This module is used to setup the cluster with VPC, security groups, auto-scaling group, ssl certificate, core application load balancer, and a CloudWatch log group
+This module is used to set up the cluster with VPC, security groups, auto-scaling group, ssl certificate, core application load balancer, and a CloudWatch log group

 ## What this does